cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_timeseries_valhall/README.md

 file to install the module.

 `NOTE: Using Cognite Functions to run workloads will be limited by the underlying resources in the cloud provider functions.
-Hence processing many P&ID documents will not be optimal in a CDF function since it will time out and fail.`
+Hence processing large volumes of time series & asset data will not be optimal in a CDF function since it will time out and fail.`

 See [Using Templates](https://developer.cognite.com/sdks/toolkit/templates)